Children's Baseball Fair - WCBF,

 of creating goodwill and fellowship among the children of the

 world.
-Today, countries from
+Today, 92 countries/regions from

-5 continents participate in this global event!
+6 continents have participated in this global event!

 In the inaugural year 1990, the